ColinH/Filez/README.md

 ## The Smart Hash

-The "smart hash" used throughout these tools is a way to speed up hashing when it can be assumed that two files with the same size are either identical or "sufficiently different".
+The "smart hash" used throughout these tools is a way to speed up hashing when it can be assumed that two files with the same size are either identical *or* sufficiently different to make this difference apparent in a partial hash.

-For file extensions corresponding to (usually) compressed file formats like `.mov`, `.bz2` and `.jpeg` the file [`hash_size.hpp`](https://github.com/ColinH/Filez/blob/main/src/hash_size.hpp) contains a mapping from file extension to chunk size.
+For file extensions corresponding to (usually) compressed file formats like `.mov`, `.bz2` and `.jpeg` the header [`hash_size.hpp`](https://github.com/ColinH/Filez/blob/main/src/hash_size.hpp) contains a mapping from file extension to *chunk size*.

-The smart hash for a file that does not have a "configured" chunk size is the hash of the entire file.
+The smart hash for a file that does *not* have a defined *chunk size* is the hash of the entire file, i.e. the same as the "total" hash.

-For files with a configured chunk size the smart hash also depends on the file size.
+This can be considered the default case.

+The smart hash for a file that *does* have a defined *chunk size* in the aforementioned header also depends on the size of the file.

-If the file is smaller than 3 times the chunk size then the entire file is hashed.
+* If the file is smaller than 3 times the *chunk size* then the entire file is hashed.

-Otherwise the beginning and end of the file are hashed, using (at least) chunk size bytes at either end (can be more due to page alignment).
+* If the file is larger than 3 times the *chunk size* then only the *chunk size* first and last bytes of the file are hashed.

-If the file is larger than 1024 times the chunk size then chunk size bytes at the centre of the file are also included in the hash.
+* If the file is larger than 1024 times the *chunk size* then an additional *chunk size* bytes near the centre of the file are also included in the smart hash.

+Note that due to page alignment and/or rounding sizes up to the system page size, slightly more data than indicated might be included in the smart hash.

 ## Limitations

 Currently soft links (symbolic links) are always ignored and never followed.

-Not everything that should be configurable via command line arguments is actually configurable -- yet.
+Not everything that should be configurable via command line arguments is configurable -- yet.

+The smart hash is a heuristic that might not always be appropriate.

 Copyright (c) 2022-2024 Dr. Colin Hirsch